Review: Interactive Animation

 - Key press or tilt events

 - Sound events

 - Create an underwater adventure game involving moving and animating fish, and avoiding enemies.

 - Review from Programming 101

 - One computer for each student to log on to tynker.com or one iPad for each student with the Tynker app installed.

 - (Optional) Prepare teacher computer screen to display to whole class, which can be used in the Wrap-Up.

-Students can work through this whole lesson successfully on their own computers.
+Students can work through this whole lesson successfully on their own computers or iPads.

 - Petey the Pirate introduces himself and reviews some basic concepts:

 - Change X / Y - We move Actors by changing their x- or y-values.